Blockchain Traps to Avoid

 There are many myths and common traps surrounding blockchain that are hindering businesses from fully harnessing their true potential.
 Although the technology is now past the “trough of disillusionment” phase, many business executives are still not fully confident in their understanding of blockchain.

 Debunking these blockchain traps can help business leaders track a path to achieve success with their pilot solutions.

 Trap #1: Blockchain is essentially bitcoin

-Many business leaders assume that bitcoin is the blockchain— and so they cannot integrate cryptocurrencies in their businesses.
+Many business leaders assume that bitcoin is the blockchain – and so they cannot integrate cryptocurrencies into their businesses.
 However, the truth is that bitcoin is implemented over the blockchain framework.
 True, bitcoin is the most popular application of blockchain but it does not mean blockchain is only meant for cryptocurrencies.
 This is a common trap to avoid.

-Business executives need to understand its marketplace and industry well enough to able to pinpoint how blockchain might make every process better.
+Business executives need to understand their marketplace and industry well enough to pinpoint how blockchain might make every process better.
 The key to success is aligning business processes and services with the technology to effectively address your clients’ market needs.

 Trap #2: Implementing new technology like blockchain is cool

 The appeal of becoming an early adopter of emergent technology draws many business leaders to the prospect of launching their own pilot programs.
 What lots of people find is that while they leave behind old systems of records, they exchange them for new demands.
 Sure, there will be more improvement in terms of cost savings and efficiency, but blockchain implementation often comes with its set of challenges.

 Taking interest in emerging technologies is important, but so are planning, talent, resources, collaboration and a host of other factors.
 The blockchain solution being explored should be driven by customer value rather than simple interest.
 Asking the following questions could help clarify the applicability of blockchain: